CanberkKaman/Calculator-JS/README.md

 # Calculator-JS
-Simple calculator done with using JavaScript
+Simple calculator done with using JavaScript.